ajkessel/ttspod/README.md

 * Windows

 ## procmail
 The easiest way to feed emails to TTSPod is with a procmail receipe in `.procmailrc`.
-For example, this recipe will send emails from me@example.com or you@domain.com to myttsaddress@mydomain.com to this script:
+For example, this recipe will send emails from me@example.com or you@domain.com to myttsaddress@mydomain.com to this script, assuming you have a symlink to the script in `~/.local/bin`.
 ```
 :0 Hc
 * ^From:(.*\<(?)(me@example.com|you@domain.com)
 * ^(To|X-Original-To):(.*\<(?)(myttsaddress@mydomain.com)
-| ${HOME}/ttspod/ttspod >> ${HOME}/log/tts.log 2>&1
+| ${HOME}/.local/bin/ttspod &> ${HOME}/log/tts.log
 ```

 ## TODO